Generation Z & The Fast Fashion Paradox

 Advertisement

-The throwaway attitude of the younger generation is both baffling and disheartening to Caroline, who grew up pre-online shopping, when it was "a real treat" to head to the mall with her mom.
+The throwaway attitude of the younger generation is both baffling and disheartening to Caroline, who grew up pre-online shopping, when it was "a real treat" to head to the high street with her mum.
 "It worries me on a wider level, this disposing of clothes, because it’s a lazy option, it's like buying a coffee, isn't it?
-[You think] I'll spend three dollars or five dollars [on a dress], I've got it, I'll wear it [and then] it doesn't owe me anymore."
+[You think] I'll spend three pounds or five pounds [on a dress], I've got it, I'll wear it [and then] it doesn't owe me anymore."
 According to Oxfam, the carbon footprint of new clothes bought each month in the UK is greater than flying a plane around the world 900 times, while a recent article in The Guardian pointed out that simply doubling the length of time we keep our clothes would cut emissions by 44%.

 Among Gen Z, an awareness of fast fashion’s environmental impact is certainly there.
 "I remember watching this show by Stacey Dooley all about fast fashion and how cotton is drying up areas of the world, and then just feeling really guilty any time I ordered clothes online," says Connie.
 Yet it’s not quite enough to totally transform their spending habits.
 "I do love fashion, so for the environment, I'd much rather make sure I'd turned off all my lights, not buy plastic water bottles…" Connie admits.
 "I wouldn't say I buy loads of clothes, but I feel like that'd be the one thing I’d most want to cling onto."